-The United Arab Emirates have signed a first double taxation agreement with Singapore in 1990 and it referred to the avoidance of double taxation of air transportation income.
+The United Arab Emirates have signed the first double taxation agreement with Singapore in 1990 and it referred to the avoidance of double taxation of air transportation income.
 In 1997 the agreement was renewed and other incomes were added to the UAE-Singapore double taxation treaty.
-The newest protocol was added to the agreement at the end October 2014 and is pending ratification both in Singapore and the UAE.
+The newest protocol was added to the agreement at the end of October 2014 and is pending ratification both in Singapore and the UAE.

-The double taxation agreement the UAE have signed with Singapore applies to the personal income earned by individuals residing in one or both countries.
-In the case of the UAE the agreement covers the corporate and the income tax, while in the case of Singapore the treaty covers the income tax.
+The double taxation agreement the UAE has signed with Singapore applies to the personal income earned by individuals residing in one or both countries.
+In the case of the UAE, the agreement covers the corporate and the income tax, while in the case of Singapore the treaty covers the income tax.
 The UAE-Singapore double taxation treaty also applies only to individuals registered for taxation purposes in one or both countries.
 The same principle applies to Singapore and UAE companies.

-For more information about the avoidance of double taxation in the UAE you can ask our company registration agents in Dubai.
+For more information about the avoidance of double taxation in the UAE, you can ask our company registration agents in Dubai.

 The new protocol to the UAE-Singapore double taxation treaty was added last year and refers to permanent establishments.
 Under the old tax treaty, permanent establishments were considered any business activities carried out in one of the countries for at least six months, while the new protocol specifies any business activity carried out in one of the states is considered a permanent establishment after being undertaken for 300 days continuously.
 The new protocol also reduced the dividend withholding tax from 7% to 0%.